Q&A With General Operations & Finance Team Member: Julie

 Q: What do you like to do in your free time?

-A: I enjoy being outdoors and spending time with family, listening to podcasts, reading and watching the latest and greatest scifi movie.
+A: I enjoy being outdoors and spending time with family, listening to podcasts, riding my horse, reading and catching up on the latest scifi.

 Q: Before you travel to a new place what research do you do to learn about the host community, local cultures or the impact of your visit?

 A: I like to read National Geographic articles and watch documentaries about the location if there are any available.
-I also like to find an autobiography of a local person to better understand the culture and visit websites of local organizations that work within the communities.
+I also like to find an autobiography of a local person and visit websites of local organizations that work within the communities.

 Q: Do you have any pets?

-A: Yes– a labra-doodle named Cooper and a 15-year-old hermit crab named Hermie
+A: Yes, I have a spotted saddle horse named Tito, a labra-doodle named Cooper and a 15-year-old hermit crab named Hermie.